zammad/zammad-admin-documentation/system/integrations/clearbit.rst

 .. hint::

-   Clearbit does have a Mapping of fields like LDAP and Exchange have, but does not "win" against Zammad information.
+   Clearbit does have a mapping of fields like LDAP and Exchange have, but does not "win" against Zammad information.
 This means that if you have e.g. the last name field filled in already and Clearbit has other information on that, it will not be updated.